nimwegenLab/moma-preprocessing-module/README.md

 # moma-preprocess-module

-Module files for setting up moma preprocessing using Lmod
+This repository contains module files for using moma preprocessing with the [Environment Modules](https://modules.readthedocs.io/en/latest/index.html).